foundriesio/docs/source/reference-manual/factory/data-retention.rst

 ostree.foundries.io      OSTree for devices  GCP - us-central1-a
 ======================   ================== =================================

-These services can be grouped into two areas of concern: customer data and device data.
+These services fall under two areas of concern: customer data and device data.

 Customer Data
 -------------